Investment-Analyst/ai-hedge-fund/README.md

             "confidence": 0.82
         }
     ],
     "reasoning": "The risk management constraints require a 'hold' action.
-The dominant bearish signals from valuation (82% confide nce) and sentiment (100% confidence) outweigh the bullish technical signal (24% confidence).
+The dominant bearish signals from valuation (82% confidence) and sentiment (100% confidence) outweigh the bullish technical signal (24% confidence).
 Fundamental analysis is also bearish.
 Thus, despite the technical bullish signal, the overall bearish sentiment and valuation drive the decision to hold."

 ```
 ### Running the Backtester